-Survey tool Depth range Surface area Resolution Efficiency Advantages Limits References Laser- telemetry Depths easily accessible by scuba diving (0-40 m) Small areas, under 1 km 2 Some centimetres 0.01 km2/hour • Very accurate localization of population boundaries or remarkable structures Possibility to do simultaneous monitoring • Range limited to 100 m in relationship to the base, and thus no possibility to work over large areas Necessity for markers on seafloor for positioning of the base when monitoring over time is requested Possible acoustic signal perturbation due to large variations in temperature or salinity Specific training on the equipment is requested Descamp et al. (2005) GIB (GPS intelligent buoy) Depths easily accessible by scuba diving (0-40 m) Small areas, under 1 km 2 • Same characteristics as for laser-telemetry, but with a greater range (1.5 km) • Quite difficult technique Need of many related equipments, and of team of divers Descamp et al. (2005)
+Survey tool Depth range Surface area Resolution Efficiency Advantages Limits References Laser-telemetry Depths easily accessible by scuba diving (0-40 m, according to local rules on scientific diving) Small areas, under 1 km Some centimetres 0.01_km2/hour Very accurate localization of population boundaries or remarkable structures Possibility to do simultaneous monitoring Range limited to 100 m in relationship to the base, and thus no possibility to work over large areas Necessity for markers on seafloor for positioning of the base when monitoring over time is requested Possible acoustic signal perturbation due to large variations in temperature or salinity Specific training on the equipment is requested Descamp et al. (2005) GIB (GPS intelligent buoy) Depths easily accessible by scuba diving (0-40 m, according to local rules on scientific diving) Small areas, under 1 km • Same characteristics as for laser- telemetry, but with a greater range (1.5 km) Quite difficult technique Need of many related equipments, and of team of divers Descamp et al. (2005)

-Once the surveying is completed, data collected needs to be organised so that it can be used in the future by everyone and can be appropriately archived and easily consulted.
+21. Once the surveying is completed, data collected needs to be organised so that it can be used in the future by everyone and can be appropriately archived and easily consulted.
 Resulting dataset can be integrated with similar data from other sources, providing a clear definition of all metadata (MESH project, 2008).